aws/eks-anywhere/docs/content/en/docs/osmgmt/artifacts.md

 Building your own Ubuntu-based nodes as described in [Building node images]({{< relref "#building-node-images">}}) is the only supported way to get that functionality.

 ## Download Bottlerocket node images
-Bottlerocket vends its VMware variant OVAs and Baremetal variants images using a secure distribution tool called `tuftool`.
+Bottlerocket vends its VMware variant OVAs using a secure distribution tool called `tuftool`.
 Please follow instructions down below to download Bottlerocket node images.
 1. Install Rust and Cargo
 ```bash